open-telemetry/opentelemetry-specification/specification/api-metrics.md

 interpretation.
 Here we detail the three instruments and their individual semantics.

-Metric instruments can be qualified in several ways, primarily related to the range of values that are semantically meaningful for the specific instrument.  _Range options_, as they are called, indicate additional semantics that are commonly useful to the SDK and systems based on telemetry data.

-Normally, without setting any explicit options, instruments accept non-negative values by default, called _Absolute_ instruments.
-An explicit to declare support for both positive and negative values existed, these are called _Unrestricted_ instruments.

-Out-of-range values are considered semantically meaningless.
-SDKs SHOULD implement data validation for Absolute (as opposed to Unrestricted) instruments by dropping negative values.
-(The [default SDK](TODO: link) MUST implement data validation for Absolute instruments.)

 ### Counter

 Counter instruments are used to enter changes in sums, synchronously.